7 Reasons to visit the Great Ocean Road in winter

 Get cosy by the fire

 Grab a glass of wine or a hot chocolate and snuggle up by the wood fire heater in Apollo Bay Eco YHA’s lounge room for a night of relaxation.
 After a day of exploring the Great Ocean Road, there is no better way to warm up!
 Plus hostel dog Amber might come by for some pats and cuddles, giving you all those warm and fuzzy feelings inside.

 From June to August, whales swim along the coast of the Great Ocean Road to migrate to warmer waters.
 Keep an eye out for flags along the coastline as you drive as they mark that there have been regular sightings of whales in that spot.
 Pull over and cross your fingers for a sighting.

 Seeing the 12 Apostles at sunrise is an experience that everyone should have at least once in their life.
 Thankfully in the middle of winter, the sun rises a lot later than it does in the middle of summer, which means you can spend those extra hours staying warm and snuggly in bed.
 If you are staying at Apollo Bay Eco YHA or Port Fairy YHA, it takes about an hour to drive to the 12 Apostles, so make sure to give yourself enough time to see the show.

-Back for its third year, the wildly successful WinterWild festival is held in Apollo Bay in the depths of winter and celebrates art, culture, music, theatre and well, winter in the Otways – it’s like Dark Mofo but on the mainland.
+The wildly successful WinterWild festival is held in Apollo Bay in the depths of winter and celebrates art, culture, music, theatre and well, winter in the Otways – it’s like Dark Mofo but on the mainland.
 This festival pulls in people from all over the state, so this is one time throughout winter where you will want to plan ahead and book your accommodation early.
-Don’t miss this one.
+Don’t miss this one!